forestryio/forestry.io/hugo/content/blog/vuepress-other-ssg-support-beta.md

 draft: true

 ---
-Support for Vuepress + Other SSGs is here.
+Support for Vuepress is here.

-If you have a look at our [launch on Producthunt](https://www.producthunt.com/posts/forestry) almost two years ago the vision to expand the capabilities of our content management tool to other SSGs was already there.
+If you have a look at our [launch on Producthunt](https://www.producthunt.com/posts/forestry) almost two years ago the idea to expand the capabilities of our content management tool to other SSGs was already there.

 <iframe style="border: none;" src="https://cards.producthunt.com/cards/comments/320289?v=1" width="500" height="405" frameborder="0" scrolling="no" allowfullscreen></iframe>

-It took us some time to polish the Forestry experience and a few unexpected features that took priority but today it is finally here, we're adding support for Vuepress and other SSGs.
+It took us some time to polish the Forestry experience and a few unexpected features that took priority but today it is finally here, we're adding support for Vuepress and are looking forward to adding support to other SSGs down the road.

 This is a big announcement for us and we're looking forward to hearing what you have to say about it.
 So let me walk you through importing your first Vuepress project in two steps.